InfiniteAICreations/awesome-llm-projects/README.md

 ## Projects
 ‼️Attention: If the project name starts with `*`, it means the project is neither open source nor has it released any applications yet.

+### 🦄 LLMs
+- [Command-R](https://txt.cohere.com/command-r/): Command-R is a scalable generative model targeting RAG and Tool Use to enable production-scale AI for enterprise.

 ### 💬 ChatBot
 - [ChatGPT](https://chat.openai.com/): ChatGPT is a free-to-use AI system.
 Use it for engaging conversations, gain insights, automate tasks, and witness the future of AI, all in one place.